Submit Article

 How Did the Court Analyse the Issues?

-The Court also discussed Louis Pius Gilbert v Louis Anne Lise [2000] 1 SLR 274, where Goh Joon Seng J endorsed the Soh Chan Soon approach, upholding a district judge’s award that reflected significant indirect contributions by the wife.
-In contrast, the Court noted that Lau Loon Seng v Sia Peck Eng [1999] 4 SLR 409 took a different view.
-In Lau Loon Seng, Kan Ting Chiu J reduced the wife’s entitlement on appeal, reasoning that the “just and equitable” formulation did not preserve a principle of equal division and that what is just and equitable must be decided on the facts of each case.
-The Court further referenced Yow Mee Lan v Chen Kai Buan [2000] 4 SLR 466, where Judith Prakash J disagreed with the presumption-based starting point and instead proposed a fact-first method: determine the facts, identify which s 112(2) factors are applicable, and then decide what equitable division follows from those factors.
+This approach was further endorsed in Louis Pius Gilbert v Louis Anne Lise [2000] 1 SLR 274.
+However, the Court of Appeal noted that a different path had been taken in Lau Loon Seng v Sia Peck Eng [1999] 4 SLR 409, where Kan Ting Chiu J held that the "just and equitable" formulation did not preserve a principle of equal division.
+The Court of Appeal found the most persuasive reasoning in Yow Mee Lan v Chen Kai Buan [2000] 4 SLR 466, where Judith Prakash J argued that the court should first determine the facts, consider the Section 112(2) factors, and then decide on an equitable division without any prior presumption.

 What Was the Outcome?